The Housing Market Sucks For Millennials. I Cope By Designing Homes in Fake Worlds.

 I’m not alone in either my failure to launch nor my fantasizing.
 I am a product of my generation.
 I am 35, which makes me a millennial — one of the oldest members of the much-written about generation, who got walloped by one recession and is still wobbling as another waits to uppercut us; who face stagnant wages; student loan debt; and a jobs market that’s about as secure as an email account with a 1234 password.
 I’m also part of that generation who is regularly labeled as lazy, entitled Avocado-spreaders who have destroyed everything from straws to comedy to department stores.

-I am a much better position financially than the one in five millennials today who live in poverty.
+I am in a much better position financially than the one in five millennials today who live in poverty.
 But, still, as Colin Hay sang, I’m waiting for my real life to begin.
 Real-life, to me, being some financial security and maybe, just maybe, owning a home instead of forking over more than half of my wife and I’s monthly paychecks on a lightless, one-bedroom basement apartment.
 This, however, is becoming more and more of an impossible dream.
 Because if there’s one thing that defines millennials, it’s a general who-the-fuck-knows?-ness that constantly performs its Damoclesian dangle above our heads.

 Millennials are about half as likely to own a home compared to those in 1975.
 It doesn’t take a mental long-jump champ to make the logical leap as to why.
 Combined, student debt is $1.4 trillion with the largest chunk of that owed by, you guessed it, millennials (in fact, we have about 300 percent more student debt than our parents’ generation).
 The housing affordability index is still at laughable levels.
 Credit is tight.
 APRs are about to get higher.
 The housing market in general pretty much still sucks.
 Even if it was better, good luck socking enough money away for a down payment.
 Forget tech companies.
 The real unicorns are millennials who don’t have to borrow money from their parents to get a home.